quickstrom/quickstrom/dsl/README.md

 Spago and the PureScript IDE works as usual.
 Launch your editor and use this package as the project root, and it should work nicely!

-You can build the WebCheck libraries manually with spago.
-This is useful if you're hacking on these modules (or the specifications in `specs/`) and want to run WebCheck against your working copy (see `WEBCHECK_LIBRARY_DIR` in the root README).
+You can build the Quickstrom libraries manually with spago.
+This is useful if you're hacking on these modules (or the specifications in `specs/`) and want to run Quickstrom against your working copy (see `WEBCHECK_LIBRARY_DIR` in the root README).

 ```